nearform/developing-microservices/step1/README.md

 # Step 1
-This is the solution for the challenge in step 0.
-To run the frontend as a container,
+This is the solution for the challenge in step 0:

 1. Add a [valid Dockerfile][] to `/frontend`
 2. Run `docker build -t frontend .` from the root folder